-The normal module pass mark is 50% and a module can only be compensated if the overall module mark is 40 - 49%.
+The programme assessment regulations allow compensation as follows: Level 7: Up to 20 credits The normal module pass mark is 50% and a module can only be compensated if the overall module mark is 40 - 49%.

 This example conforms with Engineering Council policy as compensation is limited to 20 credits for the degree programme and the minimum compensatable module mark is within 10 percentage points of the nominal module pass mark.